Race Equality Committee

 Tuesday 9th March 2021

-The National Black Crown Prosecutor Association to mark International Women's Day with an online event discussing and celebrating leadership in the CJS.
+We partnered with The National Black Crown Prosecutor Association to mark International Women's Day with an online event discussing and celebrating leadership in the CJS.
 Our very own Tejal-Roma Williams and Christine Giscombe hosted and spoke respectively.
 Here's what some of the attendees had to say:

 "Awesomeness in action"